pytorch/ignite/README.rst

 - VALIDATION_ITERATION_COMPLETED
 - EXCEPTION_RAISED

-Users can attach multiple handlers to each of these events, which allows them to control aspects of training such as early stopping, or reducing the learning rate as well as things such as logging or updating external dashboards like [Visdom](https://github.com/facebookresearch/visdom) or [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
+Users can attach multiple handlers to each of these events, which allows them to control aspects of training such as early stopping, or reducing the learning rate as well as things such as logging or updating external dashboards like `Visdom <https://github.com/facebookresearch/visdom>`_ or `TensorBoard <https://www.tensorflow.org/get_started/summaries_and_tensorboard>`_.

 Event handlers are any callable where the first argument is an instance of the :code:`Trainer`.
 Users can also pass any orther arguments or keywword arguments to their event handlers.
 For example, if we want to terminate training after 100 iterations if the learning rate hasn't decreased in the last 10 iterations, we could define the following event handler and attach it to the :code:`TRAINING_ITERATION_COMPLETED` event.